lsmor/plutus-pioneer-program/instalation/instructions.md

   . /home/<youruser>/.nix-profile/etc/profile.d/nix.sh ## Type this in your console, and ensure your ~/.profile has a nix-related path
 ```
+- Be sure your $PATH contains nix-related bin.
+This could be different in each system.
+Mine looks `/home/luis/.nix-profile/bin`.
+Apparently, debian users have problems with this.
 - Once installed, edit `/etc/nix/nix.conf` file and add the following lines (always check the [original repo](https://github.com/input-output-hk/plutus#how-to-set-up-the-iohk-binary-caches****))

 ```bash